Little native mouse

 The little native mouse (Pseudomys delicatulus), also known as the delicate mouse, is a species of rodent in the family Muridae.
 The Kunwinjku people of western Arnhem Land call this little creature kijbuk.

 It is found in Western Australia, the Northern Territory, Queensland, New South Wales and Papua New Guinea.

+Taxonomy

+In 2024, genetic study revealed that delicate mouse populations actually belong to not one, but three different species.
+In the announcement paper Emily Roycroft et al. proposed names based on the rodents' geographic distribution: the western delicate mouse or the Pilbara delicate mouse, the eastern delicate mouse and the northern delicate mouse.